 As GST will roll out on July 1, 2017, every business will have to file monthly GST returns as part of its GST compliance.
 Even if there is no activity carried out in business, the business has to still file the returns.
 Let us check out the various returns to be filed by businesses and their respective due dates.
 The return has to be e-filed and no paper returns will be acceptable in the GST regime.
-Below table explains various returns and their due dates which will be required to be filed by businesses in GST regime.
+The table below explains various returns and their due dates which must be filed by businesses under the GST regime.

 |Return||For||To be filed by|